oumimsel/Fact_Checker2019-2020/README.md

 ### Approach

 The app starts at first with reading the input file (.tsv).
 It processes each line of this file, separates the Ids and their corresponding facts and stores them as a hash map and a list.
 Each fact extracted from the previous step is treated separately.
-Using the regular expression concept, we delete at first any symbols or non needed alphabets, after that with the "statement" or the "predicate" of the fact ex.:died, honour, born.., we extract the "subject" and the "object" of the fact using the index and length of the fact. e.g.:
+Using the regular expression concept, we delete at first any symbols or non needed alphabets, after that with the "statement" or the "predicate" of the fact ex.: died, honour, born.., we extract the "subject" and the "object" of the fact using the index and length of the fact. e.g.:
 ```
 Fact: "Naples is Alfonso IV of Aragon's nascence place." will be changed to "Naples is Alfonso IV of Aragon nascence place"